-There’s much more to Italy than just pizza and prosecco – the stunning Italian lakes have Insta-worthy scenery, rural hikes and relaxing boat trips.
-Lake Garda is the country’s biggest lake and is surrounded with cute and colourful towns, plus vineyards and mountains to explore.
-Or, simply relax by the water’s edge with a gelato in hand.
+There’s much more to Italy than just pizza, pasta and prosecco – the stunning Italian lakes have Insta-worthy scenery, rural hikes and relaxing boat trips.
+Bigger is definitely better when it comes to the country’s biggest lake, Lake Garda.
+It’s surrounded by cute and colourful towns, plus vineyards and beaut beaches to explore.
+If the lakefront scenery wasn’t enough, there’s a stunning mountain backdrop to the north and lush rolling hills to the south.
+Then, when you fancy exploring further, you’re within day-tripping distance of stylish Venice, Verona and Milan.
 Ready to learn more about this iconic Italian lake?
 Read on….

 Once you’re ready, check out or best Italy holiday deals.

-Lake Garda is right in the middle of northern Italy, between Venice and Milan.
-If you’re catching a flight, one of those two airports is where you’ll likely land.
-Then, it’s roughly between a one and a three–hour drive to the lake, depending on where you’re staying.
+Lake Garda is right in the middle of northern Italy, between Venice and Milan – you’ll catch a flight to either of these cities, then it’s roughly between a one and a three-hour drive to the lake, depending on where you’re staying.
 You can also get a train from Milan Central station to Lake Garda’s main stations – Peschiera del Garda station and Desenzano del Garda-Sirmione station.

 Where to go in Lake Garda

-At 52km long, there are plenty of spots to stop off at on your tour of Lake Garda, each with their own cultural characteristics.
-The town of Garda itself sits on the east of the lake and is full of cafés for al fresco coffee and snacks.
-Plus, there’s the central promenade here, which is often filled with live musicians playing to the crowds.
-La Rocca di Garda is a 300m-high rock with a 6km walk to the top.
-It’s worth the schlep to the Rocca Vecchia viewpoint, overlooking the lake.
+At 52km long, there are plenty of culture-filled spots to stop off at on your tour of Lake Garda.
+The town of Garda itself sits on the east of the lake and is full of pavement cafés for an al fresco coffee.
+In the evening, the central promenade is often filled with street performers and live musicians playing to the crowds.
+And you can’t miss La Rocca di Garda, a 300m-high rock with a 6km walk to the top, where you can take in those stunning lake views.

-At the northern end of the lake, below the Monte Baldo mountain range, is the old town of Malcesine.
-With pastel-coloured shops, medieval churches and outdoor dining on every corner, it’s an Instagram backdrop waiting to happen.
-The Scaliger castle, built at the top of the Malcesine clifftop, is thought to be the most romantic and picturesque in Lake Garda.
-You can forgo the steps, though, and take the Monte Baldo cable car up to 1,760 metres for a view over the lake instead.
+At the north end of the lake, below the Monte Baldo Mountain range, is the old town of Malcesine.
+With pastel-coloured shops, Medieval churches and outdoor dining on every corner, it’s an Instagram post waiting to happen.
+The Scaliger Castle, built at the top of the Malcesine clifftop, is thought to be the most romantic and picturesque around Lake Garda.
+For unreal views from this end of the lake, take the Monte Baldo cable car to the top – there are no bad pics from up here.

-Surrounded by the Italian alps, Riva is a lively town harbour also at the north.
-Its spot on the lake makes it ideal for watersports, including windsurfing or paddle-boarding.
+Surrounded by the Italian Alps, Riva is a lively town harbour that makes for another great northern pick.
+Its prime spot on the lake makes it ideal for watersports, including sailing, windsurfing and paddle-boarding.
 You can walk to the Cascata del Varone waterfalls through caves and over bridges to take in the natural sights of the town, or climb the 165 steps of the Torre Apponale clock town to admire the falls from above.

-The best part about visiting Italy’s biggest lake is there’s plenty of opportunity to get out there and enjoy the water for yourself.
-Ferries take you between nearby towns, if you fancy hopping around the shoreline, or you can take a longer trip from the north to south to explore further afield.
-Or, rent a boat of your own and head out on the open water.
-If you prefer more solid ground, there are plenty of beaches that’re prime for sunbathing and swimming.
+One of the best parts about visiting Italy’s biggest lake is all the water-based activities, ofc.
+Ferry-hop between nearby towns if you fancy exploring the shoreline, or you can take a longer trip from the north to the south to explore further afield.
+Rent a boat of your own and head out on the open water, or if you prefer more solid ground, there are plenty of beaches that’re great for sunbathing and swimming.

 What to eat in Lake Garda

-Freshwater fish is the name of the game here – putting the lake to good use again.
+The lakeside location means the fish here is really fresh.
 Rainbow trout, carp, sardines and even the rare salmo carpio – a salmon-like fish only found in Lake Garda – are all on the menu, most likely served with pasta.
-‘Bioli con le sarde’ is a traditional dish made with freshwater sardines and bucatini pasta.
+In particular, ‘Bioli con le sarde’ is a traditional dish made with freshwater sardines and bucatini pasta.

 Looking for more articles?
 You’ll find them on the Inspire homepage.